 Tsukina is working at “WeDonald’s” (Personally I’ve always been fond of Inuyasha’s WacDonald’s), Akira’s apparently a computer repairman now, Bachelor…eats ice cream, comic relief lech guy gets promoted….for some reason….He did nothing notable, I really don’t know why that happened.
 Toru fondly remembers Ren in the flower field and we end.

-Art: The art is just okay and some instances are fairly bad.
-The animation is the same way, although there are some moments where the animation is really janky (like ‘I can see which parts of this character will move because others are seemingly part of the background’ bad spots) The simulacrums and some other aspects in The Wired are CGI and it’s fairly unimpressive CGI.
+Art and Animation: The art is just okay and some instances is fairly bad.
+The animation is the same way, although there are some moments where the animation is really janky (like ‘I can see which parts of this character will move because others are seemingly part of the background’ bad spots) The simulacrums and some other aspects in The Wired are fairly unimpressive CGI.
 I’d say it’s bad, but not horrible.
 It just clashes quite a bit with everything else.

 Music: The OP is great and the ED is pretty good.
 The BG music is fairly forgettable.

 Voice Acting: English – Mm, not some of your best work Funimation.
 The voice acting is in no way bad.
 Ren got on my nerves a lot, but everyone else was good.
 As much as I hate to admit this, Genha probably had the best voice acting.
 He really went all in.
 The dialogue was a bit hokey sometimes, but I’m not sure how much I can fault Funimation for that.

 Bottom Line: The initial plot is basically dropped entirely halfway through in lieu of a completely different plot.
 Toru does say he’ll deal with Ayane later when she fights Genha, but we never see what he does.
 Kinda hard to root for him if he does end up doing anything to her.
 Like, whoo yeah, Toru, you go get that……paralyzed rape survivor…You can do it, champ.